coldfix/website/2019/03/13/python-deployment.rst

-Note that the version of mingw used above is tailored to python 3.4 and therefore links against ``msvcr100.dll`` that is not included with python 3.7 -- which will result in startup errors if the DLL is not already present on the target machine by accident.
+Note that the version of mingw used above is tailored to python 3.4 and therefore links against ``msvcr100.dll`` that is not included with python 3.7 – which will result in startup errors if the DLL is not already present on the target machine by some happy accident.
 This problem can be alleviated by copying the DLL to your package distribution:

 .. code-block:: bat

     copy py34\msvcr100.dll pkg\

+Furthermore, you have to make absolutetly sure not to pass CRT objects from your C code to python, this *will* crash your application at runtime.

-If you are still unwilling to use the official compiler, I will now show the Do-Not-At-Home solution:
+If you are still unwilling to use the official compiler, I will now show the *don't-do-this-at-home* solution:

 gcc can be instructed not to link against its default set of standard runtime libraries by passing the ``-nostdlib`` flag.
-However, in this case, no startup code will be executed, you completely on your own with CRT initialization and global variable initialization.
+However, in this case, no startup code will be executed, you are completely on your own with CRT initialization and global variable initialization.
 This is therefore not recommended if you are not aware that things can go terribly wrong...
-Let's get going.
+Let's get going!

 Change your launcher's main function to ``WinMainCRTStartup``, e.g.: